plushexe351/plushexe351/README.md

 In high school, I had no clue what I wanted to do with my life.
 The only thing I *did* know?
 I loved design and making things look good.
 That curiosity led me (by accident) into web development and I’ve been hooked ever since.
-Now I work as a **Full-Stack developer**, building digital experiences that balance clean design with solid engineering.
+Now I work as a **Full-Stack Developer**, building digital experiences that balance clean design with solid engineering.

 ---